14 Quick Stress Relievers For Women (Not Exercise or Sleep!)

 Before diving into these stress relief techniques, it’s essential to understand the difference between stress and stressors.

-The authors give insight into how stress works in addition to practical tips on minimizing stress to live more joyfully.
-So let’s take a look at the difference…
+The authors give insight into how stress works and practical tips on minimizing stress to live more joyfully.
+So, let’s take a look at the difference…

 - Stressors are the things that cause you stress.
 They can be events, people, situations, and even thoughts you perceive as dangerous or possible threats.